Berkeley County Detention Center Inmate Visitation

 Berkeley County Detention Center Visitation Dress Code

-The Berkeley County Detention Center staff reserves the right to turn anyone away who is not dressed appropriately for a visit.
+The staff at Berkeley County Detention Center reserves the right to deny entry to visitors who are not dressed appropriately.

-The best way to be sure the visit takes place is to dress as if you are meeting someone's grandmother for the first time.
+For the best chance of being allowed to visit, dress as if you're meeting someone's grandmother for the first time.

-• Sleeves should be at least half-way to your elbow.
+• Shirts should have sleeves that extend at least halfway to the elbow.

 Visitation Tips and Guidelines